apache/arrow/docs/source/developers/guide/step_by_step/set_up.rst

 Fork the repository
 -------------------

-The Arrow GitHub repository contains both the Arrow C++ library and the various bindings to it (libraries in Python, R, Rust, Java, etc.).
+The Arrow GitHub repository contains both the Arrow C++ library plus libraries for other languages such as Go, Java, Matlab, Python, R, etc.
 The first step to contributing is to create a fork of the repository in your own GitHub account.